 KE: to email exclusion data, providing a comparison among groups.
 Until a few years ago, the drop of attainment has been higher among Black children at GSCE level.
-51% of Black British children gain A - C at GSCE level, whilst the corresponding figure for White British is 50% and the matienal events as 55% figure for White British is 56%, and the national average is 55%.
+51% of Black British children gain A - C at GSCE level, whilst the corresponding figure for White British is 56%, and the national average is 55%.

 KE: KE is happy to discuss what the Forum can do to further support pupil attainment.